sharadyadav9630/Cassandra-Java-Assignment/CQLStatements.md

 ## DML (if any)

-## Inserting Bird table data when application get started.
+## Data in bird table get inserted by appplication when application get started.